jakeforster/radcomp/README.md

 (New in Version 0.1.0)

 The user has the option to void nuclei from compartments at times during the integration period.
-This is specified via voiding rules.
+This is specified by "voiding rules".

 Create one or more instances of the `VoidingRule` class and pass them to the instantiating model method (e.g. `solve_dcm_from_toml()`) using the optional keyword argument `voiding_rules`.
 The number of nuclei and activity voided are also recorded in the `DetCompModelSol` instance.